microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDevice.md

                 bbbbbbbb-1111-1111-1111-cccccccccccc True
 ```

 This example demonstrates how to retrieve specific device by providing ID.
-Specify the `ObjectId` parameter to get a specific device.
 This command gets the specified device.

 ### Example 2: Get all devices
 ```powershell